Black, brown, red, chocolate, blue merle, gray, sable, multi-color

 Bordoodles are very sociable and can get along with anyone who is gentle with them.
 They’ll happily play with children in the backyard and gleefully snuggle with grandma on the couch.
 Because the Bordoodle is protective of their family, socialization as a puppy is a must to ensure positive interactions with houseguests.

 Are These Dogs Good for Families?

 No family could ask for a better dog than the Bordoodle.
 They’re gentle and kind yet have a carefree attitude that kids can appreciate.
-These dogs can be trained as service dogs and they don’t need a ton of exercise, which makes them a great option for the elderly.
+The Border Collie and Poodle mix can be trained as service dogs and they don’t need a ton of exercise, which makes them a great option for the elderly.
 They can also keep up with the active lifestyle of singles and couples or slow down for those busy humans who don’t like to do much but relax during their downtime.

 Does This Breed Get Along with Other Pets?

 Bordoodles get along well with other dogs and can co-exist with cats in the same household.
 They enjoy trips to the dog park where they can meet new friends on a regular basis.
 And they aren’t territorial so sharing mealtime space with other dogs shouldn’t be a problem.

 Things to Know When Owning a Bordoodle: